Phosphorus Uptake for Better Plant Growth and Yield

 Phosphorus is hard to deliver effectively due to local issues in cultivation systems:

-• Binding in Media: Up to 70% of P fertilizer binds to soil, peat, or coco within hours, especially in acidic soils (pH < 6.0), becoming unusable (Smith et al., 2020).
+• Binding in Media: Up to 70% of P fertilizer binds to soil, peat, or coco within hours, especially in acidic soils (pH < 6.0), becoming unusable (Mahdi et al., 2012).

 • Overuse: Growers often apply extra P to compensate, wasting resources and risking runoff.
-Excess nutrients like calcium, zinc, or iron can also block P absorption (Marschner, 2012).
+Excess nutrients and imbalances in the root zone can interfere with phosphorus uptake and efficiency (Marschner, 2012).

 • Cold Temperatures: Temperatures below 60°F (15°C) reduce P uptake by slowing plant metabolism.